-How amazing is it that you can remove a part of the human body and it’ll still work like a well-oiled machine?
+How amazing is it that part of the human body can be removed and it’ll still work like a well-oiled machine?
 The story of gallbladder removal (or cholecystectomy) is just one example of how adaptable bodies can be.
-The gallbladder, an organ near your liver, acts like a reservoir for bile to be stored and used to digest fats later when you need it.
-But, even once it’s removed, your body can still produce the bile just like before.
-In fact, your body can even adjust to store bile in the duct between the liver and small intestine, creating a kind of makeshift gallbladder for itself.
-Pretty impressive, eh?
+The gallbladder, an organ near the liver, acts like a reservoir for bile to be stored and used to digest fats later when needed.
+But, even once it’s removed, the body can still produce the bile just like before.
 And, more to your line of questioning, some people may notice changes in digestion and need to alter their diets after a cholecystectomy either temporarily or permanently (no two patients are the same!).
-However, most people are able to return to business as usual with their diet within a few days or weeks.
+However, many people are able to return to business as usual within a few days or weeks.
 Even though fats sometimes get a bad rap, they are a key part of your body’s dietary needs, and fortunately, the gallbladder-less can still reap the benefits.

 There are no universally recommended diets for those who’ve recently parted with their gallbladder.
-However, there are some general suggestions that dieticians have thought up to help get your digestive tract running as smoothly as possible after surgery:
+However, there are some general suggestions that dietitians recommend to help get the digestive tract running as smoothly as possible after surgery:

-- Eat smaller, frequent meals, so that your digestive tract can work with smaller amounts of food at a time without its reservoir of bile.
+- Eat smaller, frequent meals so that the digestive tract can work with smaller amounts of food at a time without its reservoir of bile.

-- Avoid high-fat foods right after surgery, to give your body has time to compensate and adjust to the decreased amount of bile.
+- Avoid high-fat foods right after surgery to give the body time to compensate and adjust to the decreased amount of bile.

 - Slowly increase fiber intake, which can help with diarrhea.

-- Avoid caffeinated beverages, spicy foods, and dairy right after surgery, which might upset or irritate your digestive tract until it has a chance to bounce back.
+- Avoid caffeinated beverages, spicy foods, and dairy right after surgery, which might upset or irritate the digestive tract until it has a chance to bounce back.

 List adapted from Mayo Clinic.